team-oz/micropython/ports/p2/README.md

 These tools translate the compiled P1 code into P2 code and then assemble and link.
 This tool and library is available as a submodule of the P2 port and should be automatically included the first time make is invoked if it is not already installed.

-To manually install prior to running make, you can try:
+To manually install the p2gcc submodule prior to running make, you can issue this (once):

-   $ git submodule init lib/p2gcc

-   $ git submodule update lib/p2gcc
+    $ git submodule update --init lib/p2gcc

+Or you can use make itself to do this step (once) prior to building the MicroPython binary:

+    $ make submodules

+Attempting to make the image without P2GCC submodule installed can result in an error the first time make is called due to not having all files present when rules are determined, however this can be fixed by issuing a second make.

-### LOADP2
+### LOADP2 (optional)

-An older version of this download utility is included with the P2GCC library, but the newer versions work better and offer more capabilities such as higher baud rates and automatic port detection.
-It is available on GitHub here:
+An older version of this download utility is included with the P2GCC library, but the newer version works better and offers more capabilities such as supporting higher baud rates and providing automatic port detection for MAC platforms.
+In time this newer tool may be added into the MicroPython build as another submodule but in the meantime if required it is available on GitHub for separate installation here:

 https://github.com/totalspectrum/loadp2

-You may also use PropTool to download the binary independently if desired, or boot the image from SPI flash once burned.
+You may also use PropTool to download and/or flash the binary independently if desired, or just boot the image directly from SPI flash if you have installed it there after building.

 ### Other tools used in the P2 Makefile

-git, python, perl, sed, gcc (native C compiler on host OS, used to build P2GCC tools)
+git, python, perl, sed, sh, stat, gcc (native C compiler on host OS, used to build P2GCC tools)

 ## Building and running MicroPython on a P2